How to Flush DNS Cache?

 How to Flush DNS Cache From Your Computer?

-This article is the guide to clear and reset the DNS resolver cache which stores the IP address attached to frequently used DNS names.
+This article is the guide to flush DNS cache and reset the DNS resolver cache, which stores the IP address attached to frequently used DNS names.
 It is also useful to speed up the DNS propagation for a newly added or modified website, at least it will remove the local cache from your terminal/PC and allow you to receive most recent cache.

 In Microsoft Windows, you can use the below command to flush the DNS resolver cache